2021 marked the 20th year since the founding of the Blue Cross Blue Shield of Massachusetts Foundation.

 Shelly F. Greenfield, MD, MPH

 Kristine M. Trusty Endowed Chair in Psychiatry

 Director, Alcohol and Drug Abuse, Clinical and Health Services Research McLean Hospital

 Thea James, MD

 Vice President of Mission & Associate Chief Medical Officer, Boston Medical Center

 Chief Medical Officer & Sr. Vice President, Blue Cross Blue Shield of Massachusetts

 Henry M. Thomas III, JD

-President and Chief Executive Officer, the Urban League of Springfield, Inc.
+President, Urban League of Springfield, Inc.

 Learn more about our grants, research, and programs at www.bluecrossmafoundation.com.